muslax/overcrack/README.markdown

 ![](overcrack-ssmb.png)

 Overcrack is a fork from Marco Arment's [Second Crack](https://github.com/marcoarment/secondcrack).
-For installation and other issues please consult the original content of Second Crack's README which comes below after horizontal line.
+For installation and other issues please consult the original Second Crack's README which comes below after horizontal line.

 <br><br>